 Golden Ratio may be used as a replacement of a compass.

 There are several map programs and internet map and aerial photography services.
-You might want to measure angles and relative distances on such maps and photos.
+You might want to measure angles and distances on such maps and photos.

 The angle of this building is 6 degrees to the east.
 This information can help the residents to accurately mount a satellite dish if they don't have a compass.

 This lake is 3.7 kilometers long.
 Simply put line A onto the scale of the map and enter the length in any unit you like.
 Then you can measure distances with line B.